kimichenn/self-fed-memory/tests/README.md

 ## Manual Verification Explained

-The manual tests in `test_manual_qa_chain.py` are essential for evaluating the aspects of the system that cannot be easily asserted in code.
-When you run `make test-manual`, the script will:
+The manual tests in `test_manual_qa_chain.py` and `test_manual_intelligent_qa.py` are essential for evaluating the aspects of the system that cannot be easily asserted in code.
+When you run `make test-manual`, the scripts will:

 1. Connect to your real Pinecone and OpenAI accounts.
 2. Ingest a small, controlled set of test memories.
-3. Run a series of queries against the system.
+3. Run a series of queries against both the basic and intelligent QA systems.
-4. Print the AI-generated answers, the retrieved context, and guided prompts for your evaluation.
+4. Print the AI-generated answers, retrieved context, preference application, and guided prompts for your evaluation.

+Your role is to manually inspect this output to assess:

+-   Response quality and relevance
+-   Preference extraction and application accuracy
+-   Contextual understanding in intelligent QA
+-   Overall system behavior and personality consistency

-Your role is to manually inspect this output to assess response quality, retrieval relevance, and overall system behavior.
-The test automatically cleans up the data from your Pinecone index after the run.
+Both tests automatically clean up the data from your Pinecone index after the run.